Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

 \subsubsection{The Case with $m=3$.}

-We first consider smaller problems with a maximum shelf-life of three days and examine the performance of approximate policies obtained using the ADP approach and Choice 2 of basis functions with respect to the resulting optimality gaps.
+We examine the performance of approximate policies obtained using the ADP approach and Choice 2 of basis functions with respect to the resulting optimality gaps.
 In Figure \ref{fig:ADPerf}, we plot the estimate of the expected optimality gap together with its 95\% confidence interval in each iteration of the algorithm.
 On average, the estimate of the expected optimality gap among all tested scenarios is 1.8\%, which is 80\% less than the initial Myopic solution.